Attractions and activities

 Quieter resorts with fewer tourists

 Some villages in the Bernese Oberland are popular and attract many tourists in summer and winter.
-If you prefer a somewhat less touristy town, we recommend you base yourself in one of the wonderful valleys of the western Bernese Oberland.
-Have a look at Zweisimmen, Adelboden, Lenk and Kandersteg for example.
+If you prefer a somewhat less touristy town, you can base yourself in one of the valleys of the western Bernese Oberland.
+Have a look at Zweisimmen, Adelboden, Lenk, and Kandersteg for example.

-We like Faulensee on Lake Thun too.
+I like Faulensee on Lake Thun too.
 It’s small, but its location is scenic.
-You’ll have decent bus connections toward both Spiez and Thun in the West, as well as toward Interlaken in the east.
+You’ll have decent bus connections toward both Spiez and Thun in the West, and toward Interlaken in the east.

 Classy resorts with high-end accommodation